45L tax credit for energy efficient homes

 - Builders use this package as supporting documentation when claiming the $2,000 tax credit

-- Typical fee to builder to complete tax credit work is $200-$300 per lot.
-This includes the CHEERS certification package.
+- Typical fee to builder to complete tax credit work is $200-$500 per lot.
+This includes the CHEERS certification package

 - Available for businesses with large 45L or registry volume

-Under the provisions of the 45L New Energy Efficient Home Tax Credit, builders and developers may claim a $2,000 federal tax credit for each new home that meets 45L energy efficiency requirements.
-The 45L tax credit can be claimed retroactively for projects completed within the last three years, and any unused credit may be carried forward for up to 20 years.
+Under the provisions of the 45L New Energy Efficient Home Tax Credit, builders and developers may claim a $2,000 federal tax credit for each new home or dwelling unit that meets 45L energy efficiency requirements.
 Most new California homes qualify for this $2,000 credit.

-The 45L credit is federal tax incentive that promotes the the construction of energy efficient residential buildings (dwellings).
+The 45L credit is federal tax incentive that promotes the the construction of energy efficient residential buildings.
 The credit is available to builders, developers and others who build homes for sale or lease.
-It is typically not available to a homeowner who resides at the property.

 For the tax credit, an eligible “dwelling” is defined by the IRS as follows:

 - Meets the minimum energy efficiency requirements to qualify for the tax credit